regcs/AliceLG/README.md

 1. Install the Holoplay Service App and the Holoplay Core SDK on your PC or Mac.

-2. Install Alice/LG by opening Blender:
+2. Install the Alice/LG addon:
+   - Open Blender
-   - In the menu, navigate to _Edit → Preferences → Add-ons → Install → Install Add-on_
+   - In the main menu, navigate to _Edit → Preferences → Add-ons → Install → Install Add-on_
    - Select the zip file and click "Install"
    - Enable the addon by activating the check box next on the left